-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subsoil argillic horizons are not to be interpreted as compacted.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Deep-rooted, cool season, perennial bunchgrasses>>tall shrubs (big sagebrush & antelope bitterbrush) Sub-dominant: associated shrubs>shallow-rooted, cool season, perennial grasses>deeprooted, cool season, perennial forbs>fibrous, shallow-rooted, cool season, perennial and annual forbs.
-Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<15%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces (30-40%) and litter depth is ± 1/4 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) ± 800 lbs/ac; Favorable years 1000 lbs/ac and unfavorable years 600 lbs/ac.
-Spring moisture significantly affects total production 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers. - 14.
+Average percent litter cover (%) and depth ( in): Under canopy and between plant interspaces (±25%) and litter depth is <1⁄4 inch. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) ± 400 lbs/ac; Favorable years ± 600 lbs/ac; Unfavorable years ± 250 lbs/ac - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, Russian thistle, annual mustards, and Utah juniper.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include halogeton, annual mustards, and cheatgrass.

-17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years
+17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Reduced growth and reproduction occur during extreme or extended drought periods.